artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 > Reference from JS 2017: [TypeScript][typescript]

 There's one more thing that I want to really stress around developer experience, it's really easy to write tests for our React components.
 Testing in JavaScript is night-and-day better than native testing.
 Because we can run our tests outside of the simulator (due to React's virtual DOM) we run tests whenever you press save.
 These tests are only the ones related to the current [changes in git][jest].
-The only this we miss is visual snapshots [from the simulator][snapshots], not having to restart a simulator to run tests makes it worth it though.
+The only thing we miss is visual snapshots [from the simulator][snapshots], not having to restart a simulator to run tests makes it worth it though.

 #### Same Tools, Different Dev